jobcloud/php-kafka-schema-registry-client/README.md

 * Get list of subjects
 * Get list of schema versions for a subject
 * Delete Subject
 * Get Subject's Schema by version
+* Get Schema by ID
 * Register new Schema Version for a subject
 * Check Schema compatibility for schema version that exist for subject
 * Get Default Compatibility level